 A place for kids to ride and thrive, beginner friendly bike park debuts in Rapid City

 RAPID CITY, S.D.
-(KOTA) - Last December, the City broke ground at Robbinsdale park and began the construction of a beginner-level bike park.
+(KEVN) - Last December, the City broke ground at Robbinsdale park and began the construction of a beginner-level bike park.

 Today, City officials along with Strider Bikes officially opened and dedicated the park.